Table of contents + Prologue

 Chapter 1.
 Where do we come from?

 Chapter 2.
-Induction: our first evolutionary milestone.
+Inductive Reason: our first evolutionary milestone.

 Chapter 4.
 Homo habilis to Homo sapiens.